snap-adu-logo-color

 Gas Service Laterals: What are they?
 When do they need attention?

 Properties served by natural gas have a lateral owned by the service provider (SDGE).
-The lateral portion of the gas service is between the gas meter and the connection to the gas main which is typically located in the street.
+The lateral portion of the gas service is between the gas meter and the connection to the gas main.
+The gas main is typically located in the street.

 In some cases, the existing gas service lateral intersects with the proposed footprint of the ADU.
 This requires a relocation of the existing underground service lateral so that it is not in conflict with the ADU foundation.
-The process of a gas service relocation requires the involvement of the service provider (SDGE) because they must shut off the gas service at the main line in the street and inspect the installation of the new underground lateral.
-This is a lengthy process which can take up to 6 months to complete from the time a service request is submitted to the service provider (SDGE) and can cost up to $10K.
+The process of a gas service relocation requires the involvement of the service provider (SDGE).
+They must shut off the gas service at the main line in the street.
+SDGE also inspects the installation of the new underground lateral.
+This is a lengthy process which can take up to 6 months to complete.
+This timeline is from when a service request is submitted to the service provider (SDGE).
+The work can cost up to $10K.

 Will I get a separate gas bill for my ADU?

 When dealing with utilities during construction, unexpected challenges often arise.
 For instance, we encountered the “2 to 1 ratio rule” from SDGE (which has a 487 page standards guide).
 This rule limits running a line parallel to their existing one if it exceeds a certain distance.
 Rules like this, which don’t come up often, can render seemingly straightforward utility paths unviable.
-In such cases, options might include relocating the existing gas meter to the ADU while adhering to clearance requirements and other criteria, or entirely moving the lateral, though this adds extra costs.
-Successfully navigating these utility challenges – as well as electrical rules for ADUs – requires a partner with the expertise to find effective solutions.
+In such cases, options might include relocating the existing gas meter to the ADU while adhering to clearance requirements and other criteria.
+Or you could entirely move the lateral, though this adds extra costs.
+Successfully navigating these utility challenges requires a partner with the expertise to find effective solutions.

 Reach out to experts for your unique situation

-The information presented in this technical blog is based on our extensive expertise in the field, drawing from our hands-on experience in design, development, and implementation.
-While we strive to provide accurate and up-to-date information, it’s essential to note that the rapidly evolving nature of the ADU space may result in changes that could impact the details discussed here.
+The information presented in this technical blog is based on our extensive expertise in the field.
+We draw from our hands-on experience in design, development, and implementation with ADU plumbing situations.
+We strive to provide accurate and up-to-date information.
+It’s essential to note that the rapidly evolving nature of the ADU space may result in changes that could impact the details discussed here.

 Learn more on this topic